Alpine skiing-Switzerland's Meillard wins gold but it's heartbreak for McGrath

 BORMIO, Italy, Feb 16 : The razor edge between joy and despair in Olympic sport was laid bare as Loic Meillard won Switzerland's first men's slalom gold since 1948, while Atle Lie McGrath was inconsolable after stumbling out of the race and into the forest - literally - on Monday.

-Slalom world champion Meillard, second-fastest in the opening run, then put down a storming second effort to crank up the pressure on McGrath, the last of the top 30 to go down.
+Slalom world champion Meillard, second-fastest in the first leg, then put down a storming second effort in the penultimate run of the day to crank up the pressure on McGrath, the last of the top 30 to go down.

-With gold in sight and requiring just 50 or so seconds of solid skiing, McGrath straddled a gate early in his run to blow his chance and leave the dominant Swiss team celebrating a fourth gold medal from the five men's events in Bormio.
+With gold in sight and requiring just 50 or so seconds of solid skiing, McGrath blew, misjuding a gate early in his run and straddling it to leave the dominant Swiss team celebrating a fourth gold medal from the five men's events in Bormio.

 "Crazy day, crazy Olympics.
 To have three races, three medals, and to top it with a gold it's perfect," Meillard, who also won silver in the team combined event and bronze in the super-G, said.